Skip to main content

 Yield Generation

-The exchange generates fees and yields in three ways:
+The exchange generates fees and yields in various ways:

 • Opening and Closing Fees of Positions (consisting of the flat and variable price impact fee).